ddasmoore/Exploring-distractibility-using-machine-learning/README.md

 Overall we see that there is reconstruction of the cued target location, suggesting this information is carried in alpha band activity.
 This is some evidence that the distractor location is represented in the alpha band activity, but little evidence that the representation is inhibited.
 Both of the analyses above were conducted in alpha band activity.
 Analyses of theta band activity showed greated representation of distractors but still no evidence of inhibition of the distractor location as a function of cueing.

 Together the behavioral and EEG data show that compared to no preview or cueing of location, target cueing is most effective in reducing distraction, followed by distractor cueing.
 However, we don't see any evidence that distractor cueing is a result of inhibition at the cued location.
-It is more likely that an indication to "ignore left" is converted to a signal to "attend right" which leads to facilitation of likely target locaiton.
-Another similar possibility is the cueing of a distractor location involves a "tag and avoid" where the distractor location is processed to some extent and avoided during search.
+It is more likely that an indication to "ignore left" via a distractor cue is converted to a signal to "attend right" which leads to facilitation of likely target locaiton.
+Another possibility is that cueing of a distractor location involves a "tag and avoid" where the distractor location is processed to some extent and avoided during search.